HoSNN: Adversarially-Robust Homeostatic Spiking Neural Networks with Adaptive Firing Thresholds: Introduction

 \section{Introduction}

-While neural network models have gained widespread adoption across many domains, a glaring limitation of these models has also surfaced — vulnerability to adversarial attacks \cite{szegedy2013intriguing, madry2017towards}.
-Subtle alterations in the input can trick a well-tuned neural network to produce misleading predictions, particularly for mission critical applications \cite{chakraborty2018adversarial}.
-This vulnerability is shared by both artificial neural networks (ANNs) and spiking neural networks (SNNs) \cite{sharmin2019comprehensive, sharmin2020inherent, ding2022snn}, and stands in stark contrast to the inherent robustness of biological nervous systems, prompting interesting questions: Why is the human brain immune to such adversarial noise?
+While neural network models have gained widespread adoption across many domains, a glaring limitation of these models has also surfaced — vulnerability to adversarial attacks \citep{szegedy2013intriguing, madry2017towards}.
+Subtle alterations in the input can trick a well-tuned neural network into producing misleading predictions, particularly for mission-critical applications \citep{chakraborty2018adversarial}.
+This vulnerability is shared by both artificial neural networks (ANNs) and spiking neural networks (SNNs) \citep{sharmin2019comprehensive, sharmin2020inherent, ding2022snn}, and stands in stark contrast to the inherent robustness of biological nervous systems, prompting interesting questions: Why is the human brain immune to such adversarial noise?
 Can we leverage biological principles to bolster the resilience of artificial networks?

 Motivated by these questions, we offer a new perspective that connects adversarial robustness with homeostatic mechanisms prevalent in living organisms.
-Homeostasis maintains essential regulatory variables within a life-sustaining range \cite{bernard1865introduction, cooper2008claude, pennazio2009homeostasis, janig2022integrative}, and is crucial for stabilizing neural activity \cite{turrigiano2004homeostatic}, supporting neurodevelopment \cite{marder2006variability}, and minimizing noisy information transfer \cite{woods2013information, modell2015physiologist}.
-Although some studies have investigated homeostasis in SNNs, such as the generalized leaky-integrate-and-fire (GLIF) models \cite{Allen, bellec2018long, bellec2020solution, teeter2018generalized}, no prior work has connected homeostasis with adversarial robustness.
+Homeostasis maintains essential regulatory variables within a life-sustaining range \citep{bernard1865introduction, cooper2008claude, pennazio2009homeostasis, janig2022integrative}, and is crucial for stabilizing neural activity \citep{turrigiano2004homeostatic}, supporting neurodevelopment \citep{marder2006variability}, and minimizing noisy information transfer \citep{woods2013information, modell2015physiologist}.
+Although some studies have investigated homeostasis in SNNs, such as the generalized leaky-integrate-and-fire (GLIF) models \citep{Allen, bellec2018long, bellec2020solution, teeter2018generalized}, no prior work has connected homeostasis with adversarial robustness.